 Skin burns ridiculously fast in the mountains.
 The altitude combined with reflection from the snow, means your exposure is greatly increased.
 Unless you want your kid to resemble a cooked lobster, factor 50 applied a few times a day is a must.
 Even if they don’t usually burn.
-Lip salve with a good SPF rating is also highly recommended to avoid shrivelled up, dried out lips.
+Lip salve with a good SPF rating is also highly recommended to avoid shrivelled-up, dried-out lips.

-Eyes also need protecting.
+Eyes also need protection.
 Whilst sunglasses are better than nothing, goggles are designed for a reason.
 They offer superior eye protection, are less likely to fall off or break and also keep young faces a bit warmer.

 10: LET YOUR HAIR DOWN

 Don’t forget that you’re on holiday!
 If you relax, the kids will thank you for it (actually, they probably won’t, but you get the idea!).
-Getting everything organised and planned in advance , will allow you to enjoy yourself more and make some time for that Vin Chaud you’ve had your eye on!
+Getting everything organised and planned in advance, will allow you to enjoy yourself more and make some time for that Vin Chaud you’ve had your eye on!